-Temperatures across Ireland are predicted to fall this week, bringing the possibility of snow in some areas.
-Is your property ready for unexpected guests?
+Winter is upon us!
+The expanded population of furry fellas is seeking shelter from the cold.
+Is your property ready for unexpected guests: rats and mice?
 As the dark stormy days descend on us, your home might be assaulted by rain, winds, frosts … and pests!
 By winterising your home, you can prepare it for the onslaught.

 After the holiday parties, the big clean-up begins.
 Dirt, debris, and spills can spread disease and attract pests.
 And it’s harder to track down pests in an untidy home.
 Your first step is to keep your home clean and tidy at all times.
 Don’t make your home an inviting prospect for rodents.

 How rats and mice enter homes